Search

 Enabling consistency across runs or multiple databases

-To ensure consistency across data generations, add the following environment variable to the Tonic worker and web server containers:
+To ensure consistency across all data generations and workspaces, add the following environment setting to the Structural worker and web server containers:

 TONIC_STATISTICS_SEED: <ANY 32-BIT SIGNED INTEGER>